FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/example_send_request.md

 ## Successful response

 In the following successful response, you can see that the IDTU value CAT\_IDTU is returned.
-While the IDTU value CAT\_IDTU indicates that the request is correctly delivered to {{< TransferCFT/componentlongname  >}}, you do not know the transfer status.
+While the IDTU value CAT\_IDTU indicates that the request is correctly delivered to Transfer CFT{{< TransferCFT/componentlongname  >}}, you do not know the transfer status.
 To obtain the transfer status, see the section describing how to use the [XFER\_CAT\_SELECT](../example_search_catalog) function to view the catalog.

 &lt;soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">